 Scope of the new development:

 This submission concerns a set of messages related to the post-trade processing in the foreign exchange trade domain together with cash management and administration messages to support the associated payments processing and notification of system events.

+The business scenarios cover both the submission of trade details (providing the ability to submit new trade details; amend or cancel previously submitted trade details); notification of the status of such submitted trade details including confirmation of the matching of those trade details as submitted by both parties; preparation at value-date for the settlement of those trade details including notification to the submitting parties regarding settlement maturity and the calculated schedule of payments necessary (Pay In Schedule) to accomplish settlement.
+Parties are also notified of the ultimate status result of the settlement process.

+To cater for various failure scenarios – additional funding can be requested to complete settlement in the form of specific Pay In Calls.
+Parties are also required to acknowledge such Pay In Calls and Pay In Schedules.

+To facilitate the reconciliation of the settlement process, credit/debit advices and statements are also sent to the parties.

-A total of 13 new messages are submitted in the following Business Areas to support settlement processing of FX Trades:
+A total of 13 new messages are submitted in the following Business Areas to support settlement processing of ‘vanilla’ FX Trades:

 3 new ‘Administration’ messages